Careers - Introduction

 An outline of our Careers journey is shown below, with more detail in 'Our Provision'.

 Updated October 2021 – reviewed annually

 Careers Leader - Mr Morgan

-Miss Green (Transition and Progression Manager, particularly KS5 Careers) and
+Mrs Howard (Transition and Progression Manager, particularly KS5 Careers)

 The Enterprise Advisor Network (EAN) is supported by KCC and CEC, bringing employers and schools together.
 We have worked together during the past year to develop a strategy and plan for the careers provision at St George’s.
 We utilise tools such as ‘Compass’ to measure our progress towards achieving the Gatsby Benchmarks (see below).

 The government has introduced the following mandatory guidance for schools under which are called the Gatsby benchmarks:

 The 8 Gatsby benchmarks of Good Career Guidance